Brief Description of our Organisation

 We are very proud to partner with a number of prestigious universities from across the globe.
 We are always on the lookout for passionate, motivated individuals who have a keen interest and knowledge of psychology and mental health to join our teams, and continue to provide valuable resources to the communities we work with.
 SLV.Global was founded by a group of psychology graduates, so we are well aware of the importance of gaining valuable, relevant experience to progress into a career in the field and we have developed the placements with that in mind.

-We are be a Trusted Partner of the University of Manchester - You can read more about our partnership here and we have many university students who since completing one of our placements have gone on to write about it for their universities.
+We are proud to be a Trusted Partner of the University of Manchester - You can read more about our partnership here and we have many university students who since completing one of our placements have gone on to write about it for their universities.
 Here is a small selection of them:

 Lucy, our co-founder, from the University of Manchester.